-The \initglove matrix is then factorized to two low-dimensional matrices of size $\left|\sW\right| \times d$, as well as two bias vectors of size $\left|\sW\right|$, where one assign a bias value to each word, and the other to each context word.
-Using the same notation as SG, the factorization is done such that the dot products of the vectors of the matrices $\mV$ and $\mU$ plus the corresponding bias values estimate the log of the co-occurrence values, as defined in the following: where $b_{w}$ and $\tilde{b}_c$ denote the bias value of word $w$ and context word $c$, respectively.
+The GloVe model then implicitly factorizes the \initglove matrix, achieving two low-dimensional matrices of size $\left|\sV\right| \times d$, as well as two bias vectors of size $\left|\sV\right|$, where one assign a bias value to each word, and the other to each context-word.
+Using the same notation as SG, the factorization is done such that the dot products of the vectors of the matrices $\mV$ and $\mU$ plus the corresponding bias values estimate the logarithm of the co-occurrence values, as defined in the following: